folio-org/kitfox-github/.github/actions/get-update-config/README.md

         if: steps.config.outputs.enabled != 'true'
         run: |
           if [ "${{ steps.config.outputs.config_exists }}" == "false" ]; then
-            echo "No release configuration found - using defaults" else
+            echo "No update configuration found - using defaults" else
-            echo "Release scanning is disabled in configuration" fi
+            echo "Update scanning is disabled in configuration" fi
 ```